YoshuaNava/Quatrebot/README.md

 # Quatrebot
 On April of 2015 I built a 2-link revolute-revolute robotic manipulator that can draw figures on a paper.
-The whole project comprises forward and inverse kinematics, trajectory generation for the robot, simulation, and physical implementation of the robot.
+The whole project comprised forward and inverse kinematics, trajectory generation, simulation on MATLAB, and physical implementation of the robot.

 Some videos of Quatrebot V1.0 are available at: